Roast beef sandwich

-The roast beef sandwich is a sandwich that is made out of sliced roast beef or sometimes beef loaf.
-It is sold at many diners in the United States, as well as fast food chains such as Arby's, Rax Roast Beef, and Roy Rogers Restaurants.
-It is sold in many pubs in the UK and at festivals.
-This style of sandwich often comes on a hamburger bun and may be topped with barbecue sauce and/or melted American cheese.
-The roast beef sandwich also commonly comprises bread, cold roast beef (either the leftovers from a homemade dinner or deli meat), lettuce, tomatoes, and mustard, although it would not be uncommon to find cheese, horseradish, fresh or powdered chili pepper, or red onion.
+The roast beef sandwich is a sandwich that is made out of sliced roast beef or sometimes beef loaf, frequently using cold roast beef (either the leftovers from a homemade dinner or deli meat).
+This style of sandwich often comes on a hamburger bun and may be topped with barbecue sauce and/or melted American cheese, while other popular ingredients include lettuce, tomatoes, and mustard, although it would not be uncommon to find cheese, horseradish, fresh or powdered chili pepper, or red onion.
 Roast beef sandwiches may be served hot or cold, and are sometimes served open-faced.
+It is sold at many diners in the United States, as well as fast food chains such as Arby's, Rax Roast Beef, and Roy Rogers Restaurants, while offered at many pubs in the UK and at festivals.

 History

-Roast beef sandwiches have been enjoyed since the 19th century.
+Roast beef sandwiches have been eaten since the 19th century.
 John Keats mentions roast beef sandwiches on a walking tour of Scotland he enjoyed in 1818.
 Some trace the origins of the modern (American-style) roast beef sandwich as far back as 1877, with the then little known "beefsteak toast" recipe: cold beef, bread and gravy dish.

 In 1900, the dish was described by The Washington Post as "unattractive" and as "a tired ark in a gravy flood".

 The dish gained popularity in the coming years and by 1931, some critics even went as far as to describe it as "a true taste of South Dakota".